into-docker/clj-docker-client/README.md

 - path: the map of key-values to be passed as path params.
 Needed for interpolated path values like `/containers/{id}/checkpoints`.
 Pass `{:id "conny"}` here.
 - header: the map of key-values to be passed as HEADER params.
 - body: the stream or map(will be converted to JSON) to be passed as body.
+- as: takes the kind of response expected.
+One of :stream, :socket or :data.
+Same as `invoke`.
+Default: `:data`.

 ```clojure
 (require '[clj-docker-client.requests :as req])